A Brief Guide to the APD (Updated Jan 2026)

 3. Database history, update and further development

-The Antimicrobial Peptide Database (APD) was originally created by a graduate student, Zhe Wang, as his master's thesis in the laboratory of Dr. Guangshun Wang.
+Rome was not built in a day.
+The Antimicrobial Peptide Database (APD published in 2004) was originally created by a graduate student, Zhe Wang, as his master's thesis in the laboratory of Dr. Guangshun Wang.
 The project was initiated in 2002 and the first version of the database was open to the public in August 2003.
 It contained 525 peptide entries, which can be searched in multiple ways, including APD ID, peptide name, amino acid sequence, peptide length, net charge, hydrophobic content, antibacterial, antifungal, antiviral, anticancer, hemolytic activity, original location, PDB ID, 3D structure, and methods for structural determination.
 The database also programmed the first interfaces for peptide prediction and design.
 Peptide statistics for all, a group of, or a single of peptide can also be calculated.
-Some results of this bioinformatics tool were reported in the 2004 database paper.

-The 2nd version of our database (APD2) reported 1,228 antimicrobial peptide entries.
-Major features added are peptide source, family, chemical modifications, and binding targets.
-A summary of the new developments and database findings, including a demo of database-aided peptide design, is described in the 2009 database paper.
+The 2nd version of our database reported 1,228 antimicrobial peptide entries.
+Major features added are classification of AMPs based on peptide sources, families, chemical modifications, and binding targets.
+A summary of the new developments and database findings, including a demo of database-aided peptide design, is described in APD2 published in 2009.
 The new web design is credited to Sophie Wang.

-The 3rd version of the APD (APD3) reported 2,619 peptides.
+The 3rd version (APD3 published in 2016) reported 2,619 peptides.
 New educational web pages were created for FAQs, interesting AMP discovery timeline, classification, nomenclature, AMP facts, additional tools, Sequence downloads, and APD News (What's New).
 A unified peptide classification scheme has been introduced and updated.
 Peptide registration criteria were proposed so that this model database focuses on natural peptides and generates a needed core data set to decipher the design principles of natural antimicrobial peptides.
 Peptide biological sources were finally classified into six life kingdoms.
 In addition, the prediction interface has been improved and more peptide properties can be calculated.

-We appreciate users who emailed us their depositions, suggestions, corrections, and additions.
-We were able to incorporate them in the current version and gave credits by including the provider's name in the related entries (e.g. T. Stein, Erik Martin, Adel Ghorani-Azam, Hadi Zare-Zardini, M. Bassam Alkotaini, Brice Felden, Sven-Ulrik Gorr, and Jun Wang).
-While we are further developing this database, you are welcome to make contributions.
-If your new AMPs escaped our attention, please contact us.
+We appreciate users who emailed us their depositions, suggestions, and corrections.
+We were able to incorporate them in the current version and give credits by including the provider's name in the related entries (e.g. T. Stein, Erik Martin, Adel Ghorani-Azam, Hadi Zare-Zardini, M. Bassam Alkotaini, Brice Felden, Sven-Ulrik Gorr, Jun Wang, and Manjul Lata).
+Please contact us if your newly discovered AMPs escaped our attention.

 Disclaimer: Although every effort is made to make the database as complete and accurate as possible, we do not assume liability for any claim due to the use of the APD and its derivatives.